 - Cases From The Real World deliver practical insights into common management issues

-- Cocktail evening at the conclusion of Day 1 provides an opportunity to socialise with colleagues, share trends & topics within a relaxed environment
+- Complimentary cocktail evening at the conclusion of Day 1 provides an opportunity to socialise with colleagues, share trends & topics within a relaxed environment

-- Case of the Year at the end of Day 2 – winner receives an iPad Air
+- Case of the Year at the end of Day 2 – winner receives an Apple TV 4K

 - Group Discounts